open-sdg/open-sdg/docs/automation/triggered-site-builds.md

 1. Go to the site repository.
 1. Under the repository name, click "Settings".
 1. In the left sidebar, click "Secrets".
-1. Click "Add a new secret".
+1. Click "New repository secret".
 1. Under "Name", type the following (case-sensitive): `token`
 1. Under "Value", paste in the access token you copied earlier.
 1. Click the green "Add secret" button.